-For ARM devices with built in vectored interrupt controller, embOS uses a different interrupt handling procedure and delivers additional functions to install and setup interrupt handler functions.
+For ARM derivates with built in vectored interrupt controller, embOS uses a different interrupt handling procedure and delivers additional functions to install and setup interrupt handler functions.

-When using an ARM device with vectored interrupt controller, ensure that $irq_handler()$ is called from every interrupt.
+When using an ARM derivate with vectored interrupt controller, ensure that IRQ_Handler() is called from every interrupt.
 This is default when startup code and hardware initialization delivered with embOS is used.
-The interrupt vector itself will then be examined by the C-level interrupt handler $OS_irq_handler()$ in RTOSInit.c.
+The interrupt vector itself will then be examined by the C-level interrupt handler OS_irq_handler() in RTOSInit.c.